Lonsdale201/dynamic-elementor-extension/README.md

 ## CHANGELOG

+### V 2.4.4 _2025.11.05_

+- JetEngine Listing Grid: full skeleton loading mechanism implemented with support for JetSmartFilters, pagination, load more, and infinite scroll.
+- Added a new Dynamic Tag: Post Content.
+- Added a new Query Filter for JetEngine Query Builder (Woo HPOS): include or exclude products based on their presence in an order.

+---

 ### V 2.4.3 _2025.10.28_

 - JetEngine Query Builder: new `WC Order HPOS` Query Type with payment-method filtering and improved date handling.